dy1z/docs/content/docs/configuration/browsersync.md

 ---
-title: "BrowserSync"
+title: "Browsersync"
 slug: browsersync
-description: "Develop emails locally with BrowserSync and have the browser automatically refresh the page when you update an email template"
+description: "Develop emails locally with Browsersync and have the browser automatically refresh the page when you update an email template"
 ---

-# BrowserSync
+# Browsersync

-When running the `maizzle serve` command, Maizzle uses [BrowserSync](https://browsersync.io/) to start a local server and open a directory listing of your emails in your default browser.
+When running the `maizzle serve` command, Maizzle uses [Browsersync](https://browsersync.io/) to start a local server and open a directory listing of your emails in your default browser.

 You can then make changes to your emails, save them, and watch the browser automatically refresh the page for you.

+Here is the default Browsersync config in Maizzle:

 ```js
 // config.js